UnicoLab/FlowyML/docs/guides/custom-components.md

-# Creating Custom Stack Components for UniFlow
+# Creating Custom Stack Components for flowyml

-This guide shows you how to create custom stack components and integrate them seamlessly into UniFlow.
+This guide shows you how to create custom stack components and integrate them seamlessly into flowyml.

 ## Quick Start